w3c/webappsec/specs/subresourceintegrity/spec.markdown

     particular URL.

-2. The verification mechanism should have error-reporting functionality which would inform the author that an invalid resource was downloaded.
+2. The verification mechanism should have error-reporting functionality which would inform the author that an invalid response was received.

 </section><!-- /Introduction::Goals -->